49th United States Colored Infantry Regiment

 The 49th United States Colored Infantry, first established as the 11th Louisiana Infantry (African descent) was an infantry regiment in the Union Army during the American Civil War.

-Vicksburg Campaign
+Milliken's Bend and the Vicksburg campaign

+The unit was organized at Milliken's Bend, Louisiana in the summer of 1863.
+Many of the men were escaped slaves from Louisiana plantations, some joined voluntarily but others were impressed or virtually coerced into joining the army.
+On June 7, 1863 the 11th Louisiana fought at the Battle of Milliken's Bend.
+This was one of the first major battles involving Black soldiers, and the 11th Louisiana took heavy casualties, losing 21 killed, 111 wounded, and 114 missing.
+While the men of the regiment were heavily engaged, the commanding officer Colonel Edwin W. Chamberlain rowed out to a Union gunboat in the Mississippi River to observe the fighting from a distance, an action that General Elias Smith Dennis called "very unsoldierlike".
+Chamberlain would later resign as commanding officer in September, 1863, and was replaced by Colonel Van Eps Young.
+Many of the men reported missing returned to their regiment after the chaos of battle had subsided, but others were captured by the Confederates and forced back into slavery.

-The unit was organized at Milliken's Bend, Louisiana on May 23 of 1863 and fought in the Battle of Milliken's Bend on June 7.
-Along with the Mississippi 1st and 3rd and the Louisiana 8th, 9th, 10th and 12th Regiment Infantry (African Descent) they were attached to the African Brigade, District of Northeast Louisiana, until July 1863.
+Along with the 1st and 3rd Mississippi Regiments and the Louisiana 8th, 9th, 10th and 12th Regiments (African Descent) the 11th Regiment was attached to the African Brigade, District of Northeast Louisiana, until July 1863.
 They were posted at Goodrich's Landing until January 1864 and at Vicksburg, Mississippi between January and March 1864.
-An expedition to Waterproof, Louisiana was undertaken from January to February 1864.
+An expedition to Waterproof, Louisiana was undertaken from January to February 1864, during which the regiment lost 4 killed and 1 wounded.

 49th United States Colored Regiment Infantry

 The designation of the regiment was changed to the 49th Regiment Infantry, U.S. Colored Troops on March 11, 1864.
-The regiment served on garrison duty at Vicksburg, Mississippi and mustered out March 27, 1866.
+The regiment served on garrison duty at Vicksburg, Mississippi for the remainder of the war, and mustered out on March 27, 1866.